LucasLacerdaUX/Shopify-Summer2019/README.md

 - A unique `id` is defined for each individual waste item, based on its order on the list.

-- Search looks for the occurence of a text input on both `title` and `keywords` attributes of the waste items by using `array.includes()`.
+- Search looks for the occurence of a text input on the `keywords` attribute of the waste items by using `array.includes()`.
 An array contains the `id`s of matching items for the current result.

 - Favourites can be added/removed by clicking on the green star button.
 An array contains the `id`s of favourited items.